 6 Reasons to buy a house in the winter

 Hitting the pavement to look at houses can be frustrating in the spring and summer just because that’s when everyone else is looking, too.
 But “traditionally, the pool of homebuyers shopping for homes during the winter is much smaller.
 People tend to get busy with the holidays and don’t want to tour homes in bad weather,” says Beatrice de Jong, a real estate broker with Opendoor in California.
 From the length of lines at open houses to chatting with prospective sellers or neighbors, less competition makes things easier.

 2) You’re less likely to encounter bidding wars

-It’s no secret that many areas of the country have seen huge bidding wars, where people offer above asking prices and even (in some markets) all cash to sweeten the seller’s deal.
+It’s no secret that many areas of the country have seen huge bidding wars in recent years, where people offer above asking prices and even (in some markets) all cash to sweeten the seller’s deal.
 The less competition, the less likely bidding wars are.

 “You may be able to get the home that you love at a better value when you purchase during winter months,” says Joe Pessolano, a branch sales manager with Fairway in Garner, N.C.
 “In recent months, many homes have had multiple offers and buyers have been bidding above asking price just to win the bidding war.
 This is less common during the winter.”

 3) You’re more likely to encounter motivated sellers